tmhglnd/image-scraper-n4m/README.md

 # image-scraper-n4m

-Scrape images from Google and use them as textures on Multiple gridshapes in Jitter
+Scrape images from Google and use them as textures on multiple gridshapes in Jitter

 #### [More visuals and code!](http://gumroad.com/tmhglnd)